ryeash/doctor/README.md

 ### @Eager

-By default, providers will not instantiate an instance when they are initialized, i.e. they're lazy.
+By default, providers will not instantiate an instance when they are initialized; they're lazy.
 If you want an instance automatically created on startup, you can mark the class or factory method with `@Eager`.

 ```java
 @Eager
 @Singleton
 public class Heater {